Is cosmetic dentistry the best way to go for me?

 Your neighbors or your physician doesn’t know.
 Really the only way to discover the best is to ask the dentists in the area.
 They know who the better ones are.
 The specialists (especially the periodontists) see everybody’s work and have a very good idea of the best practitioners.
 Call a few perio offices and just ask.
 Good luck!

 Since we live in a media saturated culture where we’re faced with a constant visual barrage of perfectly manicured (and often Photoshopped) celebrities.
 Many of us develop unrealistic expectations of how we want to look.
 While that whiter than white smile might look great on your favorite country singer while she’s crooning on stage, it would probably look overdone and artificial in the context of school, work, or the gym.
 In a similar manner, says Dr. Fondriest, many people develop unrealistic expectations of what a given cosmetic dental procedure can do to improve their smile.
 Sure, porcelain veneers might have worked for the star of this summer’s action movie blockbuster but that doesn’t necessarily mean they’ll be as effective for every patient.
 Keeping a realistic mindset and consulting with your dentist can help manage expectations and actually help improve your level of satisfaction with treatment.

 Question 4: Can I Afford Cosmetic Dentistry?

+Explore your cosmetic dentistry options and schedule a consultation with Dr. Fondriest.
 We offer many of the most popular cosmetic dental procedures that conceal and correct a wide range of smile imperfections.
-To schedule a consultation and learn if cosmetic dentistry is right for you, contact us at (847) 234-0517.
-Dr. James Fondriest proudly offers general, cosmetic, and restorative dentistry services to patients from Lake Forest and the North Shore suburbs near Chicago, including Kildeer.
+To learn if cosmetic dentistry is right for you, contact us at (847) 234-0517.
+Dr. James Fondriest proudly offers general, cosmetic, and restorative dentistry services to patients from Lake Forest and the North Shore suburbs near Chicagor.